tcet-opensource/documentation/docs/projects/tcet-linux/guides/yay.md

 ```
 # A. YAY Installation

-   1. Yay on Any Arch Linux System
+   1. YAY on Any Arch Linux System

       1. Clone the `yay` repository: